Magalame/Random-love-gifs-FBchat/README.md

 This is a small program that check every X seconds (or minutes or hours) if you sent a message to the person you like on Facebook.
 More exactly, if no message was sent in that interval X, then the program will send a random gif.
-You can add your own gifs to the predefined list, or completely wipe it and only put yours.
+You can add your own gifs to the predefined list (see the Misc section), or completely wipe it and only put yours.

 ## Requirements